JeroenBoersma/docker-compose-development/docs/install-other-php-versions.md

 - goto your project root `cdw; cd myawesome/project`
 - `dev changephp php54`

 If you have a succesful build for a new PHP version 7.3 for instance.
-Please create a PR on https://github.com/JeroenBoersma/docker-php so we have a base image where we can build uppon.
-And create a PR here to update the `docker-compose.yml`/`docs`/`nginx`
+Tell us and create a PR on https://github.com/JeroenBoersma/docker-php And a PR here to update the `docker-compose.yml`/`docs`/`nginx`

-* also created this for own reference